Who we serve: 18-24-year-olds who have been arrested or charged with a crime

 RENEW Broward (Rebuilding Efforts, Networks, Education and Work) is a free program designed to help adults gain greater self-sufficiency by providing placement in jobs that pay a livable wage.
 It is under our Workforce Development Pillar of Service.

-Project RENEW helps young adults get education and occupational skills training that leads to an industry-recognized credential in the following fields: Construction & Building Trades; Transportation & Utilities; Professional & Business Services; Information Technology; Education & Health Services and Leisure & Hospitality.
+RENEW Broward helps young adults get education and occupational skills training that leads to an industry-recognized credential in the following fields: Construction & Building Trades; Transportation & Utilities; Professional & Business Services; Information Technology; Education & Health Services and Leisure & Hospitality.

 Participants who do not have high school equivalency have the option of enrolling in GED or High School Diploma programs.
 This program also reinforces soft skills (e.g., being on time to work, communication, and professionalism in the workplace) and provides the individual with work history for his or her resume.